 No matter where you're going to in Canada this March, you're sure to find a variety of festivals and events celebrating the arrival of spring and the local cultures of the country.
 From St. Patrick's Day events in major cities to parties under the Northern Lights, there are plenty of unique events to discover this month across Canada.

 Vancouver, British Columbia, is one of the warmer areas of Canada in March.
 The average high temperature is about 55 degrees.
 Vancouver, similar to other Pacific Northwest cities like San Francisco and Seattle, is known for being a rainy city.
-With spring around the corner, the Vancouver Cherry Blossom Festival and Canadian culture festival, Festival du Bois, are worth a visit in March.
+With spring around the corner, the Vancouver Cherry Blossom Festival, Festival du Bois and the Vancouver International Dance Festival are worth a visit in March.

 In March, Toronto, Ontario, has several events that draw people from all over, but the highlights of this month are the many botanical events celebrating the arrival of blooming flowers and maple trees to the city.
-You might want to check out Canada Blooms: The Toronto Flower & Garden Show or one of the many maple syrup festivals going on just outside of Toronto during your trip this month.
+You might want to check out Canada Blooms, the country's largest garden and flower festival, or one of the many maple syrup festivals going on just outside of Toronto during your trip this month.
+You can also celebrate the city's 186th anniversary at Nathan Philips Square, catch the tail end of the Toronto Light Festival (ends March 3) at the historic Distillery District, or check out Toronto Comicon.

 By most standards, Montreal is very cold in March; the average high is about 36 degrees Fahrenheit with lows at about 21 degrees.
-However, there are still plenty of events and celebrations worth checking out during the month including the Montreal High Lights Festival, the St. Patrick's Day Parade, and the International Festival of Films on Art.
+However, there are still plenty of events and celebrations worth checking out during the month including the Montreal Highlights Festival (Montreal en Lumiere), the St. Patrick's Day Parade, and the International Festival of Films on Art.

 March Travel Tips